solomonkamanga/100-days-of-code/docs/round-2/log.md

 ## Day 78: August 10, 2020

 **Today's Progress:** Still working on PHP Object-Oriented Programming.
-I'm about half way through the course.
-[LinkedIn Learning](https://www.linkedin.com/learning).
+I'm about half way through the course [LinkedIn Learning](https://www.linkedin.com/learning).

 **Thoughts:** Back from the land of procrastination to continue the journey.
 Even though it's obviously taking longer than anticipated I still have to finish.